theanubhavarya/Python_Projects/WeatherApp/README.md

 # 🌦 Weather App – Real-Time Weather with Voice Output

-A Python-based Weather Application that fetches real-time weather data using an external API and speaks the temperature aloud using Text-to-Speech.
+A simple Python-based Weather Application that fetches real-time weather data using WeatherAPI and announces the current temperature using Text-to-Speech.

-This project demonstrates API integration, JSON parsing, and voice automation.
+This project demonstrates API integration, JSON data handling, and voice automation using Python.

 ---

 ## 🚀 Features

-- Fetches real-time weather data
+- Fetches real-time weather data for any city
-- Uses external Weather API
+- Uses WeatherAPI for live data
 - Parses JSON response
-- Displays full weather response
+- Displays full weather response in terminal
 - Speaks temperature using Text-to-Speech
 - Simple command-line interface